Unruh effect for inertial observers through vacuum correlations: Dynamically generated Unruh effect for inertial observers in CGHS Black Hole Spacetime

 while

-\end{widetext} This form of Bogoliubov coefficients results from the tracing over of a portion of $\mathcal{J}_R^{-}$, which is causally disconnected from $\mathcal{J}_L^{+}$.
-The horizon for $\mathcal{J}_L^{+}$ is given as $y^+ =y_i^+$, which also marks the point of singularity.
-More importantly, if one is interested in the late time response, i.e. the observers reaching $i_L^+$, we need to take the high frequency behavior $(\omega/\lambda \gg 1)$ of the Bogoliubov coefficients which are exactly the same as for the Rindler observer \cite{Mukhanov-Winitzky}.
+This form of the Bogoliubov coefficients results from the integration of the positive frequency modes over $\mathcal{J}_{\rm L}^{+}$, having support in the past only on a portion of $\mathcal{J}_R^{-}$.
+The horizon for $\mathcal{J}_L^{+}$ is given as $y^{+} =y_{i}^{+}$, which also marks the point of singularity.
+More importantly, if one is interested in the late time response, i.e., the observers reaching $i_{\rm L}^{+}$, we need to take the high frequency behaviour $(\omega/\lambda \gg 1)$ of the Bogoliubov coefficients